 4. Sectional sofas

-Increasingly, these sofas are available in sectional units that allow you to create your own sofa (and also ensure your sofa will fit through your door ).
+Increasingly, these sofas are available in sectional units that allow you to create your own sofa (and also ensure your sofa will fit through your door).
 These sectionals offer flexibility in changing the seating arrangement, as the individual blocks can shift around easily to clean or provide more seats for visitors.
 Some even have additional ottomans that can nestle in to create a comfortable double-bed in the living room.

-These sofas have a pull-out bed making them ideal for small homes looking to put up guests for the night.
+L-shaped sofa beds are ideal for small homes looking to put up guests for the night.
 They are heavier than normal L-shaped sofas but offer a worth-its-weight-in gold space-saving solution.

 Regardless of the type of L-shaped sofa you opt for, it can present a challenge when arranging it in your room.
 This is largely due to its overall size, which can limit your flexibility when it comes to placement.